Dual Credit classes are college classes for which students earn college and high school credit.

 - MRHS offers THREE Carl Sandburg dual credit classes in-house, taught by MRHS teachers: Biology 101 (fall), Composition 101 (fall), Composition 102 (spring).
 Students take Biology 101 junior or senior year, and Composition 101 and 102 can replace English IV senior year.

-- Many students also take classes on the Monmouth College campus, and we accommodate their schedules so that they are able to do so.
+- Many students also take classes on the Monmouth College campus, and we accommodate their schedules so that they can do so.

 - The majority of students take Carl Sandburg dual credit classes online, and they never visit a classroom.
 In this case, we give the student one class period per day to work on their online class in the LMC.